-The second and third generations of the Niven family have since continued his legacy.
-Today their portfolio focuses on exploring the endless potential and diversity in their historic Paragon Vineyard.
+Today our portfolio focuses on exploring the endless potential and diversity in their historic Paragon Vineyard.

-The Historic Independence Schoolhouse, built as a one-room schoolhouse in 1909 for the local farming community, has since been updated and now houses the tasting room where Zocker is poured along with its sister wineries from the Niven Family.
+The Historic Independence Schoolhouse, built as a one-room schoolhouse in 1909 for the local farming community, has since been updated and now houses the tasting room where Zocker is poured along with its sister wineries.

 The Niven Family pioneered the Edna Valley with the planting of their historic Paragon Vineyard back in 1973.